Planning your safari

 Always follow the instruction of your safari guide.
 Many of the wildlife may seem harmless and almost tame, especially those that have been habituated to safari vehicles in the Serengeti and Ngorongoro Crater but they are wild animals and potentially extremely dangerous.

 Most of the safari lodges and camps are not fenced, and wildlife moves freely about.
 Please follow all safety instructions provided by the lodge or camp regarding walking to and from your room/tent after dark.
 If you have young children, do not let them out of your sight or wander alone under any circumstances.

 You are responsible for your own safety, if you are unsure of anything, please do not hesitate to ask your safari guide or lodge/camp staff.

 How bad are the tsetse flies?

 Tsetse flies are present in Tarangire National Park and also in the Western Serengeti and some parts of the Northern Serengeti.
 The plains of the Southern and Eastern Serengeti, Ngorongoro Crater and southern Central Serengeti are tsetse free.

-Tsetse fly bites are painful and there are no effective insect repellents.
-When driving through tsetse infested areas, close your windows and cover up wearing long sleeves and pants and avoid wearing dark blue or black as those colours seem to attract tsetse flies.
-Some people have allergic reactions to tsetse fly bites and the bite area may become itchy and swell.
+Tsetse fly bites are painful, and there are no effective insect repellents.
+When driving through tsetse-infested areas, close your windows and cover up wearing long sleeves and pants and avoid wearing dark blue or black as those colors seem to attract tsetse flies.
+Some people have allergic reactions to tsetse fly bites, and the bite area may become itchy and swell.
 Benadryl will help with the swelling and irritation.

 The common fly will also be present on safari.
 They are harmless and do not bite and are more of an annoyance than anything else.
 If you notice a lot of flies around, it probably means the migration is nearby.